According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of fatal and nonfatal

 Choose Appropriate Footwear

 Seniors often have a favorite pair of shoes or slippers, but if they are worn out, ill-fitting or an impractical style, they can be a serious fall hazard.
-Supportive, low-heeled shoes with non-slip soles are ideal.
+Supportive, low-heeled shoes with backs and non-slip soles are ideal.
 Consider purchasing two pairs—one for inside the home and one for wearing on outings.
 Avoid walking around in socks, stockings or backless slippers.

 Encourage Physical Activity

 Regular physical activity is the first line of defense against falls and fractures.
 As people get older, they typically become less active and begin to lose muscle mass and tone.
-This leads to a decrease in strength, coordination, and flexibility and an increased fall risk.
+This leads to decreased strength, coordination, and flexibility and increased fall risk.
 Work with a doctor or physical therapist to create an exercise program that is right for your aging loved one.
-An exercise regimen can help seniors improve their stamina, balance and mobility, regardless of their age.
+Even a mild exercise regimen can help seniors improve their stamina, balance and mobility, regardless of their age.

 Use Prescribed Mobility Aids

-Elders are often reluctant to get (and consistently use) mobility aids, even though these devices can play a vital role in helping them continue to lead safe and active lives.
-It is important to ensure they are using the proper mobility aid (e.g., walker, rollator, cane) and using it correctly.
+Elders are often reluctant to get (and consistently use) mobility aids, even though these devices are meant to facilitate safe, active and independent living.
+It is important to ensure an aging loved one is using the proper mobility aid (e.g., walker, rollator, cane) and using it correctly.
 A physical therapist or occupational therapist can conduct an assessment, recommend the appropriate durable medical equipment, and educate the patient on how to use it.
 Medicare Part B covers medically necessary durable medical equipment (DME), but only if it is prescribed by a doctor.

 Receive Regular Eye Exams